MithrilJS/mithril.js/docs/components.md

 }
 ```

-It's preferable to allow passing through parameters to a component's root node, if it makes sense to do so:
+If the required attributes are equivalent to generic DOM attributes, it's preferable to allow passing through parameters to a component's root node, if it makes sense to do so.

 ```javascript
 // PREFER